Successful gardening next season – document this one!

 One garden journal app worth trying is Gardenize.
 In this app you add information about all your plants, and each plant gets its own page with photos and information.
 The plants are connected to different areas in your garden, and you can easily find what flowers you have in each border, and what crop you have in the raised beds.
 Journal entries are done in the Events section, where you can add as many events as you like.
 To each event, you connect both plants and areas.
 In that way you get cross-references.
 When you want to wander back memory lane you simply search a plant and check out all events for that plant or search for all “Seeded” events and you will know exactly when you seeded what.
 Plants, areas and events all have room for both photos and plenty of space for notes.

-You can download Gardenize for free from App store or Google Play.
+You can download Gardenize from App store or Google Play.
 Once you have created an account you can open your Gardenize on any mobile and tablet device.
 Soon also on the computer if you upgrade to the PLUS version.

 2. Garden journal, book